This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

 Writers must adhere to the house style for all site content.

-- Further copy review and editing is conducted as appropriate by cancer information nurses, cancerstats, science communications, or policy
+Further copy review and editing is conducted as appropriate by cancer information nurses, the cancer statistics team, science communications, or the policy team.

 A manager edits and checks each information draft for